Follow Italianism

 But, to do so, the government requires a counterpart from the new residents: committing to investing, opening a business in the region, and living in a place with less than 2 thousand inhabitants.

-You still need to have European citizenship.
-“I don’t want to throw cold water on Brazilians, especially, but to dream of a peaceful life here you need to have passport European or a community residence visa”, explains Tedeschi.
+It is still necessary to have European citizenship.
+"I don't want to throw cold water on your hopes, especially for Brazilians, but to dream of a peaceful life here, you need a European passport or a community residence visa," explains Tedeschi.

 On September 16th, the government will publish the notice on the internet with all the information for those interested in putting down roots, for at least 5 years, in one of the 106 cities with less than 2 thousand inhabitants in the Molise region.